 About the MapR App Gallery

-At MapR, we realize that customers aren’t just buying Apache Hadoop; they’re buying a solution to meet their business objectives.
-That solution includes a Hadoop distribution with enterprise-grade features like data protection, security, and performance, as well as companion applications to help move data in and out of the cluster, perform analysis and indexing, and provide insights and visualization to end users.
+At MapR, we realize that customers aren’t just buying a Converged Data Platform; they’re buying a solution to meet their business objectives.
+That solution includes a converged data platform with enterprise-grade features like data protection, security, and performance, as well as companion applications to help move data in and out of the cluster, perform analysis and indexing, and provide insights and visualization to end users.
 Therefore, it is critical that we help customers understand how to build solutions using MapR and other ecosystem components.